Cal Raleigh Player Props: Mariners vs. Cardinals

 Cal Raleigh At The Plate

-- Raleigh has five doubles, two home runs and nine walks while batting .237.
+- Raleigh is batting .238 with five doubles, two home runs and nine walks.

-- Raleigh has reached base via a hit in 10 games this season (of 17 played), and had multiple hits in four of those games.

-- He has hit a long ball in two of 17 games played this season, and in 3% of his plate appearances.
+- He has homered in two of 18 games played this year, and in 2.8% of his plate appearances.

-- In six of 17 games this season, he has scored, including multiple runs once.
+- In seven of 18 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.